What is Main Street

-Over the past 30 years, the Main Street movement has transformed the way communities think about the revitalization and management of their downtowns and neighborhood commercial districts.
-Cities and towns across the nation have come to see that a prosperous, sustainable community is only as healthy as its core.
+Over the past 34 years, the Main Street movement has transformed the way communities think about the revitalization of their historic downtowns and neighborhood commercial districts, and helped put historic preservation back in the community revitalization conversation.
+Cities and towns across the nation have come to see that a vibrant, sustainable community is only as healthy as its core.

 How to implement the approach in your community